Category Archives: Minnesota

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has actually never been exactly checked, or a piece that is being divided, will need a study to situate the brand-new edges and lot lines in Minnesota, which must be completely noted so they will certainly never end up being shed.
+Land that has actually never been precisely checked, or a piece that is being split, will require a survey to find the new corners and great deal lines in Minnesota, which should be completely marked so they will certainly never come to be lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.